pelithne/AKS_Baseline_Deepdive/07-monitoring.md

 ````

-Challenge: use this query to create an alert when node CPU utilization is over a threshold (pick a threshold that will generate alerts).
+## 1.7 Challenge!
+Use this query to create an alert when node CPU utilization is over a threshold (pick a threshold that will generate alerts).

 Here's some help along the way: https://learn.microsoft.com/en-us/azure/azure-monitor/alerts/tutorial-log-alert

-### 1.7.1 Experiment
+### 1.8 Experiment

 Play around, and create a few queries.
 Pro-tip: if you right click on a field in the output from a query, you can select to include that field in the query (or you can select to exclude it).
 This is an easy way to start building useful queries.